 The California Lost Fishing Gear Recovery Project is funded by grants made specifically for gear removal in California.
-It is not supported by funds donated to the SeaDoc Society by individuals.
 The California project is an example of the kind of cross-pollination and collaboration across political boundaries that are hallmarks of the SeaDoc Society’s work: lessons learned in Washington and California are shared with groups working in each area to make gear removal more efficient and more economically feasible.

 The SeaDoc Society at the University of California, Davis Wildlife Health Center launched the California Lost Fishing Gear Recovery Project in July 2005 in partnership with the California Ocean Protection Council and State Coastal Conservancy, the Northwest Straits Commission (Mt.
 Vernon, Washington), and NOAA’s Marine Debris Program and Office of Restoration.